-As a miniaturized version of the very popular Husky, the Alaskan Klee Kai is one adorable pup that is sure to turn a few heads.
+As a miniaturized version of the very popular Alaskan Husky, the Alaskan Klee Kai is one adorable pup that is sure to turn a few heads.
 But these tiny spitz dogs aren’t always keen on such attention.
-And that’s not the only way they differ from their larger doppelgangers.
+And that’s not the only way the Alaskan Klee Kai differs from their larger doppelgangers.

 - General Characteristics of the Alaskan Klee Kai

 - The History of the Alaskan Klee Kai

 - The Temperament of the Alaskan Klee Kai

 - Health Issues Common to the Alaskan Klee Kai Breed

 - Do Alaskan Klee Kais Do Well With Children and Other Pets?